juliamauri/RedEye-Engine/README.md

 When importing geometry, all materials used are saved to /Assets/Materials as a Rapidjson file.
 Any textures contained by them are saved to /Library/Images.
 ### Camera Manager & Target Aspect Ratio
 Cameras are handled through the new CameraManager class.
 Using static functions allows for clean getting of cameras anywhere in code.
 Using the also new events system, the cameras get the renderer's gl_Viewport updated given any window resizes.
+### Console & Error Handler
+Engine logs all startup and importing procedures and can be accessed through the console window.
+This window contains a menu to filter logs shown by category and by file.
+Upon having to log an error report, a Pop Up appears showing the error description and the solution opted for.
+Additional logs and warnings about this procedure can be seen inside the same Pop Up.
 ### ZIP
 When droping and .fbx file, its path will vary depending on which platform de engine is running on and there must be a Importing .fbx files may trigger errors while checking the materials' texture paths.
 These paths vary depending on which platform de engine is running and there must be a conversion if needed.
 When importing a .zip file containing all resources allows for LibZip and PhysFS to create a virtual directory through which access is already handled.
 This system allows cross-platform imports through .zip files.